- Rs. 5 Lakh Coverage @ Rs. 12.9/Day*

 For instance, someone has two health insurance policies – one to the tune of Rs.
 2 lakhs and another for Rs.
 4 lakhs.
 In this scenario, if a claim for Rs.
 1 lakh is made, the insurers will pay Rs.
 33,333 (Rs.
 2 lakh sum insured policy) and Rs.
 66,666 (Rs.
 4 lakh sum insured policy) respectively.
 The policyholder needs to submit all necessary original documents and take a settlement certificate from the first insurer, following which, he can claim the balance with the second insurer with photocopies of the claim documents.

-Recently, the claim process has been simplified by the regulator on health insurance by taking off the contribution clause to some extent.
+Recently, the health insurance claim process has been simplified by the regulator on health insurance by taking off the contribution clause to some extent.
 The insured previously needed to notify all his/her insurers who would contribute to the claim amount in the ratio of the sum assured.
 However, with the revised rules, the insured can approach any of the insurers.

 If the claim amount overshoots the sum insured of a single policy (after accounting for co-pay and deductibles), the policyholder is free to decide which insurer to approach first.
 In this scenario, the insurer may apply the contribution clause to settle the claim.